hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 # Starting a NuxtJS Project

-First step is to create a nuxt app wraped around create-nuxt-app, the name of my directory is `deploy-nuxtjs-using-ipfs-on-fleek` yours can be named whatever you like.
+The first step is to create a nuxt app wrapped around create-nuxt-app, the name of my directory is `deploy-nuxtjs-using-ipfs-on-fleek` yours can be named whatever you like.

 ```
 $ npx create-nuxt-app deploy-nuxtjs-using-ipfs-on-fleek